-During their training, many students also complete:
+During their training, many students also complete certificates.

-Students entering the PhD program with a Masters from another institution should consult the DGS and their advisor for possible substitution of other courses and/or waivers of some of these course requirements, depending on the content and extent of prior coursework.
+Students entering the PhD program with a master's degree from another institution should consult the Director of Graduate Students (DGS) and their adviser for possible substitution of other courses and/or waivers of some of these course requirements, depending on the content and extent of prior coursework.

 Note: Although these can be any Duke courses to render the program flexible, preference should be given to MEMS and engineering courses to develop the necessary disciplinary depth.

 All PhD students complete two semesters of Teaching Assistantship (TA) prior to graduation.
 We provide training before you enter an undergraduate classroom for the first time.

 It is expected that you will complete this requirement during your third (3rd) through eighth (8th) semesters.
 TA assignments will be based on your background and interests, and department needs.

 Teaching Assistantships require 10 hours per week on average, and may involve organizing and leading discussion sections, grading homework and quizzes, assisting in the development of course materials and supervising laboratory sessions.
 More information.